GANWANSHUI/SimpleOccupancy/README.md

 >
 > Wanshui Gan, Ningkai Mo, Hongbin Xu, Naoto Yokoya
 >
-> Previous used titles, 1) A Simple Framework for 3D Occupancy Estimation in Autonomous Driving, 2) A Simple Attempt for 3D Occupancy Estimation in Autonomous Driving
+> Previous used titles, 1) A Simple Framework for 3D Occupancy Estimation in Autonomous Driving, 2) A Simple Attempt for 3D Occupancy Estimation in Autonomous Driving.   谁懂啊，QwQ

 ## News